William4ndrade/Twitter_BOT/README.md

 ## Finish:

 - Sorry about any error on english, is not my first language.
-- If your found any error please tell me.
+- If you found any error please tell me.